Subscribe to Blog via Email

 What do we know?
 This is an extract from my original article Serotonin – the NET Effect, which is really focused on Serotonin in relation to Neuroendocrine Tumours (NETs).
 Serotonin is separately manufactured in the brain (5-10%) and in the gastrointestinal tract (90-95%).
 The serotonin in the brain must be manufactured in the brain, it cannot be directly reinforced by gastrointestinal tract (gut) serotonin (sometimes known as peripheral serotonin).
 It follows that ‘brain serotonin’ and ‘gut serotonin’ are held in separate stores, they are manufactured in those stores and remain in those stores – there is no cross-pollination.
 This is managed by something called the blood-brain-barrier (BBB).
-Therefore, excess serotonin from NETs does not infiltrate into the brain.
+Therefore, excess serotonin from NETs does not infiltrate the brain.
 As low-level of ‘brain serotonin’ is often linked to depression, it also follows that it’s possible to have high levels of serotonin in the gut but low or normal levels in the brain.
-It’s also possible to have high serotonin levels manufactured in the brain – that is known as Serotonin Syndrome, is unrelated to NETs; and will be covered below.
+It’s also possible to have high serotonin levels manufactured in the brain – that is known as Serotonin Syndrome, which is unrelated to NETs; and will be covered below.
+Worth noting that serotonin measurements via blood are only measuring gut serotonin.
+Also, worth noting that serotonin levels fluctuate throughout the day and any blood draw for serotonin is a snapshot.
+Thus, why measuring the serotonin metabolite 5HIAA is a better test and indication of elevated serotonin levels in the gut.

 How Serotonin is made

 Serotonin is not something in food (as some sites wrongly claim (including some NET sites)), it is manufactured in the body, mainly from an amine called L-tryptophan which is found in food.
-In the body it is converted to 5-hydroxytryptophan (5-HTP) before being converted to serotonin (5-HT) My simple way of thinking about such things as outlined above, is that low levels of L-tryptophan in the brain might be contributing to low levels of serotonin in the brain.
-But unlike serotonin which cannot pass through the BBB, L-tryptophan can and this is how serotonin is manufactured by converting L-tryptophan in the brain.
-It follows that if you cut off or reduce the flow of L-tryptophan into the brain, it can reduce serotonin levels and make you very unhappy.
+In the body it is converted to 5-hydroxytryptophan (5-HTP) before being converted to serotonin (5-HT).
+My simple way of thinking about such things as outlined above is that low levels of 5-HT (a metabolite of L-Tryptophan) in the brain might be contributing to low levels of serotonin in the brain.
+But unlike serotonin which cannot pass through the BBB, 5-HTP can, and this is how serotonin is manufactured by converting 5-HTP in the brain.
+It follows that if you cut off or reduce the flow of L-tryptophan and its metabolites, it can reduce serotonin levels and potentially make you very unhappy.
+And for those who are now thinking of supplementing brain serotonin levels via 5-HTP supplements, I advise great care, particularly if you are taking anti-depressant medications such as SSRI/SNRI or other serotonergic drugs – see Serotonin Syndrome section below.

 Serotonin and Carcinoid Syndrome